scalameta/metaconfig/docs/reference.md

 ConfError.message("Failure 1").combine(ConfError.message("Failure 2"))
 ```

-Metaconfig uses `Input` to represent a source that can be parsed and `Position`
+MOpt uses `Input` to represent a source that can be parsed and `Position`
 to represent range positions in a given `Input`

 ```scala mdoc:silent